Goldendale Observatory State Park

 A unique design parameter was the preservation of the South Dome Room that houses the 1973 telescope.
 As a State Park Heritage Site, the diamond-shaped room was deemed historically significant and needed to be protected.
 Aside from its odd shape, the room had challenges with temperature regulation and failed masonry.
 Telescope optics require that the room be the same temperature as the outside air.
 The existing masonry walls retained heat from the day and increased the room’s temperature at night, distorting the telescope’s mirrors.

-The project design draws inspiration from round and elliptical orbits, the Milky Way spinning overhead, and the gravitational attraction that binds our solar system.
-The self-guided visitor experience begins outside of the building, where the landscape design and the nighttime observation spaces work in tandem to draw visitors into the interior interpretive spaces.
-The Observatory resembles an ellipse and circle split with a glazed band at the east and west gap to create the entry.
-The landscape design revolves around this visual connection and features circling paths, observation platforms, and native plants shaped around the Observatory’s dynamic forms.
+In addressing these challenges, the design team found inspiration in planetary orbits, the Milky Way, and the gravitational attraction that binds our solar system.
+The self-guided visitor experience begins outside the building.
+The landscape design and the nighttime observation areas work in tandem to draw visitors up the hill and into the interior interpretive spaces.
+Architecturally, an ellipse and a circle were the formal expressions.
+A glazed band separates the two forms at the east-west gap to create the entry.
+The landscape revolves around this visual connection and features circling paths shaped around the Observatory’s dynamic forms.
 The wood-framed building is clad in a locally sourced “shou sugi ban” charred cedar rainscreen.